Sum-Outman/Self-Soul/README.md

 ## Acknowledgements

-Self Soul is built with contributions from the open-source community and leverages various AI research and technologies.
+Self Brain is built with contributions from the open-source community and leverages various AI research and technologies.

 ---

-© 2025 Self Soul Team.
+© 2025 Self Brain Team.
 All rights reserved.